CMSgov/beneficiary-fhir-data/rfcs/0011-db-migration.md

 When reasoning about different types of database migrations, it is necessary to consider that both the schema and the application may change.
 We will refer to the schema and application as they existed prior to the deployment as the old schema and the old application, and the schema and application as they exist after applying the migration as the new schema and the new applications.
-It is assumed that the old application is compatible with the old schema and that the new application is compatible with the new schema (otherwise the migration is invalid altogether).
+It is assumed that the old application is compatible with the old schema (since that is what is current running on the system) and that the new application is compatible with the new schema (ensuring this is a basic testing requirement of any change to the system).
 The interactions between old and new components though is important in understanding this proposal and leads to some classifications of migrations based on the compatibility of the schema change with old and new versions of the application:

 * A backward-compatible database migration is one where the new schema is compatible with the old applications (otherwise it is considered to be backward-incompatible)